aniketsinha2002/aniketsinha2002/README.md

 Project Details :  Website created using HTML, CSS,JS, swiper bundle framework and bootstrap

-Project Purpose :  Website for Hackthon ( Technophillia '22 ) which was hosted by Jadavpur University Science Club (JUSC) under Devfolio
+Project Purpose :  Participation in Hackthon ( Technophillia '22 ) which was hosted by Jadavpur University Science Club (JUSC) under Devfolio

 _________________________________________________________________________________________________________________________________________